Why is this medication prescribed?

 - If you are using the inhaler for the first time or if you have not used the inhaler in more than 21 days, you will need to prime it.
 Hold the inhaler upright with the yellow cap closed.
 Turn the clear base in the direction of the black arrows on the label until it clicks (half a turn).
 Flip the yellow cap until it snaps fully open.

-- To prime the inhaler, point the inhaler toward the ground (away from your face) and press the dose release button three times to release three sprays into the air.
-If you have not used your inhaler for 3 to 20 days, point the inhaler toward the ground and press down on the canister one time to release one spray into the air.
+- To prime the inhaler, point the inhaler toward the ground (away from your face) and press the dose release button.
+Repeat steps 4 and 5 until a mist is seen.
+Once a mist is seen, repeat steps 4 and 5 three more times.
+If you have not used your inhaler for 3 to 20 days, perform step 4 and then point the inhaler toward the ground and press down on the canister one time to release one spray into the air.

 - When you are ready to inhale your dose, hold the inhaler upright, with the yellow cap closed to avoid accidental release of the dose.
 Turn the clear base in the direction of the black arrows on the label until it clicks (half a turn).
 Flip the yellow cap until it snaps fully open.